-Leverage Risk - Some transactions may give rise to a form of economic leverage.
+- Leverage Risk Some transactions may give rise to a form of economic leverage.
 These transactions may include, among others, derivatives, and may expose the fund to greater risk and increase its costs.
-The use of leverage may cause the fund to liquidate portfolio positions when it may not be advantageous to do so to satisfy its obligations or to meet any required asset segregation requirements.
-Increases and decreases in the value of the fund's portfolio will be magnified when the fund uses leverage.

-Market Risk and Selection Risk - Market risk is the risk that one or more markets in which the fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
+The use of leverage may cause the fund to liquidate portfolio positions when it may not be advantageous to do so to satisfy its obligations or to meet the applicable requirements of the Investment Company Act of 1940, as amended, and the rules thereunder.
+Increases and decreases in the value of the fund's portfolio will be magnified when the fund uses leverage. - Market Risk and Selection Risk Market risk is the risk that one or more markets in which the fund invests will go down in value, including the possibility that the markets will go down sharply and unpredictably.
 The value of a security or other asset may decline due to changes in general market conditions, economic trends or events that are not specifically related to the issuer of the security or other asset, or factors that affect a particular issuer or issuers, exchange, country, group of countries, region, market, industry, group of industries, sector or asset class.
 Local, regional or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues like pandemics or epidemics, recessions, or other events could have a significant impact on the fund and its investments.
 Selection risk is the risk that the securities selected by fund management will underperform the markets, the relevant indices or the securities selected by other funds with similar investment objectives and investment strategies.
 This means you may lose money.

-A recent outbreak of an infectious coronavirus has developed into a global pandemic that has resulted in numerous disruptions in the market and has had significant economic impact leaving general concern and uncertainty.
+An outbreak of an infectious coronavirus (COVID-19) that was first detected in December 2019 developed into a global pandemic that has resulted in numerous disruptions in the market and has had significant economic impact leaving general concern and uncertainty.
+Although vaccines have been developed and approved for use by various governments, the duration of the pandemic and its effects cannot be predicted with certainty.
 The impact of this coronavirus, and other epidemics and pandemics that may arise in the future, could affect the economies of many nations, individual companies and the market in general ways that cannot necessarily be foreseen at the present time.